Xenowa/foodifire-backend/README.md

 ### Technologies used

 - NodeJS + Express Backend
-- TensorflowJS Inception v4 model
+- TensorflowJS MobileNet V2 model
 - MongoDB database

 ### How It Works